-The Board, on April 18, 2024, based on the recommendations of the Nomination and Remuneration Committee, approved performance-based grant of RSUs amounting to 3025 under the 2019 Plan.
+The Board, on April 18, 2024, based on the recommendations of the Nomination and Remuneration Committee, approved performance-based grant of RSUs amounting to ₹10 crore for fiscal 2025 under the 2019 Plan.
 These RSUs will vest based on achievement of certain performance targets.
 Accordingly, 70,699 performance based RSU's were granted effective May 2, 2024.